-Here is what the list and tree ring printable look like after printed.
+Here is what the list and tree ring printable look like after printing.
 Be sure to select the paper size you want and print it to fit in the margins.

-There are also several Thanksgiving themed thankful books I love to read with my kids during this month.
-Here are the links if you want to check the out.
-I am an affiliate with Amazon, if you use the links to purchase I will get a bonus.
+There are also several Thanksgiving-themed thankful books I love to read with my kids during this month.
+Here are the links if you want to check them out.
+I am an affiliate with Amazon if you use the links to purchase I will get a bonus.
 We really do love all these books so if you are looking for some good Thanksgiving themed ones please check these out!

 I am a mom of two sweet kiddos.
 One boy who is 6 and one girl who is 3.
 Before kids, I was a Kindergarten teacher.
 My purpose here is to build a positive place for Moms (or any parent for that matter) to learn, share and support each other in our life quest for Happiness!